Β-Carotene: β-Carotene and lung cancer in smokers

 Chronic high doses of β-carotene supplementation increases the probability of lung cancer in smokers while its natural vitamer, retinol, increases lung cancer in smokers and nonsmokers.
 The effect is specific to supplementation dose as no lung damage has been detected in those who are exposed to cigarette smoke and who ingest a physiological dose of β-carotene (6 mg), in contrast to high pharmacological dose (30 mg).

 Increases in lung cancer have been attributed to the tendency of β-carotene to oxidize, yet based on the pharmacokinetics of β-carotene absorption and transport through the intestine and the lack of specific β-carotene transporters, it is unlikely that β-carotene reaches the lung of smokers in sufficient quantities.
 Additional research is required to understand the link between the increased risk of cancer and all-cause mortality following β-carotene supplementation.

 Additionally, supplemental, high-dose β-carotene may increase the risk of prostate cancer, intracerebral hemorrhage, and cardiovascular and total mortality irrespective of smoking status.

 Industrial sources

-β-carotene is industrially made either by total synthesis (see Retinol) or by extraction from biological sources such as vegetables, microalgae (especially Dunaliella salina), and genetically-engineered microbes.
+β-carotene is industrially made either by total synthesis (see Retinol) or by extraction from biological sources.
+Natural sources primarily include carrot, crude palm oil, and microalgae (such as Dunaliella salina), and genetically-engineered microbes.
 The synthetic path is low-cost and high-yield.